Five Critical Factors When Choosing A Solar Installer

 There are 4 main criteria you should consider:

-Unfortunately, the solar panel performance guarantee is a very easy one for the manufacturer to wriggle out of.
+Unfortunately, the solar panel performance guarantee is easy for the manufacturer to wriggle out of.
 The solar panel warranty you can depend on is the solar panel product warranty.
 This should be 15 years minimum.

-As for inverters, these should carry at least a 5 year warranty, but ideally be 10 years.
+As for inverters, these should carry at least a 5-year warranty, but ideally 10 or more years.

-If your inverter warranty is less than 10 years, then you can often extend the warranty for a few hundred dollars out to 10 (or even more in some cases).
-A 10 year warranty on the inverter is a good idea, as the inverter is the most likely hardware item to fail prematurely.
+If your inverter warranty is less than 10 years, you can often extend the warranty for a few hundred dollars out to 10 (or even more sometimes).
+A 10-year warranty on the inverter is a good idea, as the inverter is the most likely hardware item to fail prematurely.

-Check that the solar panel and inverter warranty is backed by an Australian entity.
+Check an Australian entity backs the solar panel and inverter warranty.
 In the past, I’ve seen cheapo deals where the Chinese manufacturers warranty states the owner has to post the panels back to China at the customer’s cost to get them tested!

-Ask the installation company how you will know if your system is performing properly.
-Some contractors may monitor your system over the internet, others may have a service scheme where they inspect your solar power system regularly.
+Ask the installation company how you will know if your system performs properly.
+Some contractors may monitor your system over the internet, and others may have a service scheme where they inspect your solar power system regularly.

 For more information on warranties and consumer rights, I recommend reading this article.